-Overall the weight of signs, given the low confidence in extrapolating 16 years of data to 100 years, does not support the hypotheses that severe rainfall event increase with elevation with a reasonable statistical significance.
-However, the pattern seen in Table 16 and Figure 11 may prove to be true as more data is collected in the future.
+Overall the weight of signs, given the low confidence in extrapolating 16 years of data to 100 years, does not support the hypotheses that severe rainfall event increase with elevation.

 Conclusion

 In conclusion, based on 14 to 15 years of available cleaned SNOTEL data, severe rainfall events at these three stations most probably do not increase with elevation.
 Low-confidence point estimates for maximum annual rainfall 100-year exceedance ($X^{100-years}$) are reported.
 Based on power law analysis considering a range of precipitation, considering a range of precipitation, there are many more occurrences of potential damage producing rainfall than suggested by a point estimate of the corresponding 100-year Gumbel 100-year maximum exceedance rainfall.